top of page

 Toiya

-One of the government offices of Nagakubo-juku and a hub for relaying official goods and letters during the Edo Period.
+This house was one of the government offices of Nagakubo-juku, which was a hub for relaying official goods and letters during the Edo Period.

 A Buddhist temple.
-It enshrines the wooden Buddhist statue of Jizo-Bosatsu from the 15th to 16th century which is designated as a Cultural Property of the town.
+It enshrines the wooden Buddhist statue of Jizo-Bosatsu from the 15th century.

 bottom of page